microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

   **This will take ~5 minutes to complete.**

+---

+Team Discussion: What are the common HL7 message formats?
+How are they generated at healthcare organizations?
+How much data is ingested everyday?
+(10 minutes)

+---

 * The resources deployed will be displayed between two double-star lines. **Copy** this and keep it handy for Task #2.

 * Find the resource group you created in your subscription and you should see the following resources: